ricklentz/disaster_response_pipeline_project/README.md

 # Disaster Response Pipeline Project

+This project demonstrates several practices when increasing the value of unstructured text data.
+The data is combined and cleaned during the first step of the pipeline.
+Machine learning is applied to the processed data to build and test a model.
+The model is used by the Flask web application to display simple distributions of the historical data and demonstrate the classification of new messages into each of the 36 categories.

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.